-The District is the defendant in a number of lawsuits.
+The Metropolitan District (the "District") is the defendant in a number of lawsuits.
 It is the opinion of the District Counsel that none of the lawsuits will have a material adverse affect on the financial position of the District.
 In addition, please see discussion regarding the Connecticut Resources Recovery Authority (the "CRRA") under "District Functions" on page 17 herein.